-Asking the girl in front of you in line at the bodega what salon she goes to is a right of passage for New Yorkers.
+Asking the girl in front of you in line at the bodega what salon she goes to is a rite of passage for New Yorkers.
 The Big Apple is the fashion hub of the country, and its beauty industry is equally inspiring.
-And as some of the top hair dressers in the country are found here, the New York City haircut trends for fall are worth bookmarking, even if you aren't a resident.
+And as some of the top hair dressers in the world are found here, the top New York City haircut trends are worth bookmarking for fall, even if you aren't a resident.

-Angela Soto, founder of Baja Studio in Soho, uses fierce to describe the NYC haircut trends across the board.
+Angela Soto, founder of Baja Studio in Soho, uses fierce to describe the New York haircut trends across the board.
 "I truly think the NYC spirit can't be taken down," the hairstylist says.
-"While fashion feels trivial during these times, we can't forget it's a form of art and expressionism."
 Whether you're a native or moved to the city later on in life, Soto says individuality is at the forefront of why you're here.
 "That spirit does not leave you.
 Walking around this city is, and will always be, one of the most fascinating places in the world."

 Just like fashion trends are cyclical, hairstyles resurface decades later, too.
 "The '90s are fully back," Jessica Gillin, a hairstylist at Jenna Perry Hair in the East Village, says.
 "It’s wild seeing 13-year-olds dress and style themselves exactly how we did at 13 in 1995!"
 She's seeing the return of cute baby clips and scrunchies circa the '90s.
 "Also long shaggy '70s cuts with long fringes are big if you’re keeping your hair longer like Taylor Swift."

-And as many aren't styling their hair as often during the pandemic, Neil Grupp, a hairstylist at Suite Caroline Salon in Soho, is seeing less heat applied to the hair and, in turn, more natural, healthier locks.
-"In the fall, you can be more aggressive with weight removal because in New York you don’t have to deal with humidity and possibly the hair becoming to big," he adds.
+If you’ve become more low-maintenance with your hair over the last year and a half, you’re in luck says Neil Grupp, a hairstylist at Suite Caroline Salon in Soho, who is seeing less heat applied to the hair and, in turn, more natural, healthier locks.
+"In the fall, you can be more aggressive with weight removal because in New York you don’t have to deal with humidity and possibly the hair becoming too big," he adds.

-Grab your phone and book an appointment at one of these top New York City Salons, stat.
-And upon arrival, consider asking for one of the six trending haircuts below.
+So grab your phone and book an appointment stat for one of the 11 trending haircuts below.
 You'll be the one getting asked where you got your hair done — guaranteed.